PhD student @USCAnnenberg

 To live with it or not?

 This study conducted a nationwide survey (N = 665) to examine the cultivation effect of state media on the audience’s support for the zero-COVID policy.
-Results show that the more state media people were exposed to on social media, the more they supported the zero-COVID policy.
-The fear of the virus and trust in the government both acted as variables that mediated the effect.
+Results show that the more state media people are exposed to on social media, the more they support the zero-COVID policy.
+Both fear of the virus and trust in the government mediate the effect.